-The Philadelphia Social Security Disability benefits lawyers at Young, Marr & Associates have decades of experience assisting disabled individuals work through the application process.
+The Philadelphia Social Security Disability benefits lawyers at Young, Marr, Mallis & Associates have decades of experience assisting disabled individuals work through the application process.
 Our attorneys and staff will work with your doctor and other healthcare providers to gather evidence to support your claim.
 Below, we offer some ideas and advice on approaching your doctor to request a letter for Social Security.
 Contact our office at (215) 515-2954 if you have questions about the Social Security Disability benefits process.

 The Elements of an Effective Doctor’s Letter

 A letter, also known as a medical source statement, from your doctor is not helpful unless it details your physical and mental impairments.
 Simply stating that “the patient is disabled” or “the patient is prohibited from working” is not sufficient to advance your claim.
 The letter should address your specific problems, including limitations related to your physical activity, cognitive abilities, and other impairments.
 The weight Social Security will give your doctor’s letter is directly related to the amount of detail provided.

 Your doctor could refer to a residual functional capacity (RFC) form when drafting their medical source statement to provide an outline of the information Social Security will use to determine eligibility.
 For example, the letter should reference objective medical evidence, offer your doctor’s opinion regarding your specific limitations, and explain how the medical evidence supports their opinion.